TechWiser

 5. Loopz

-The app doesn’t come with intrusive ads but features that can help you practice like tap tempo and automatic BPM speed will set you back by $4.
+The app doesn’t come with intrusive ads but features that can help you practice like tap tempo and automatic BPM speed will cost you a one time fee of $4.

 • Rich loop database